revetuzo/bitcoin-weather-monitor/README.md

 - Once we reach seven-digit block height, the font size will have to be adjusted.
 (Too lazy for automation).
 - The TX fees are the "immediate" (red), "10 min" (orange), and "30 min" (green) TX fees estimated by mempool.
 - The smaller NodeMCU v3.2 board will also work.
 But it will need a different backplate, will have to adapt the design later.
+- You can remove parts of the code quite easily: E.g. you don't want the temperature and weather data, just remove the related function calls in setup() and loop().
+Additionally, you can remove the associated calls and variable declarations in the header and delete the associated functions in the .ino sketch altogether.

 To Do:
 - The data types for the various variables are not optimized yet.